 NAJIT and SSTI continue to be committed to our work illuminating and emphasizing the intersection of research and practice in the interpreting and translation fields.
 The SSTI Collaborative Project is our latest illustration of that commitment.

-The SSTI Research Collaborative is a hands-on research initiative that aims to gather together researchers and interpreters/translators who are interested in carrying out research for a year of learning, collaboration, and discovery.
-Working in small teams with the guidance of a senior researcher, these teams will identify pressing questions in our field and launch their own research projects to seek answers.
+The SSTI Research Collaborative is a hands-on research initiative that gathers together researchers and interpreters/translators for a year of learning, collaboration, and discovery.
+Working in small teams with the guidance of a senior researcher, practicing interpreters/translators and early career researchers (MA or PhD students or recent graduates) identify pressing questions in our field and launch their own research projects to seek answers.

-The SSTI board members strongly believes that collaborative research has the potential to produce work that is relevant to the field and to actual practice, and we want to build relationships that optimize the types of research that practitioners are doing and / or want to do.
-This collaborative approach with the common goal of advancing the profession together lies at the core of SSTI’s mission.
+The SSTI board is grateful to the teams and to all our donors for making this program possible.
+We strongly believe that collaborative research has the potential to produce work that is relevant to the field and to actual practice, and we want to build relationships that optimize the types of research that practitioners are doing and / or want to do.
+Stay tuned for our second cohort!